-S(W), is defined as $S(W) = \frac{\sum{U \in Q} U \cdot S(U,W)}{\sum{U \in Q} U}$.
+Schedulability depends on both WSS and the assumed utilization cap.
+To avoid having to create three-dimensional graphs, we use the metric of weighted schedulability from [9].
+Let $S(U, W) \in [0, 1]$ denote the schedulability of an algorithm (after accounting for overheads) with utilization cap (before overheads) U and WSS W, and let Q denote the set of considered utilization caps.
+Weighted schedulability, S(W), is defined as $S(W) = \frac{\sum{U \in Q} U \cdot S(U, W)}{\sum{U \in Q} U}$.
 A conventional utilization-based schedulability plot for a fixed WSS collapses to a single point in a weight schedulability graph that gives the total area under the conventional plot [9].

-Due to space constraints, we present only a subset of our results here-other results can be found in an online appendix [4].
-A typical result for weighted schedulability is depicted in Fig. 7, which shows weighted schedulability, with respect to WSS, for each algorithm under uniform medium utilizations and uniform moderate periods.3 Because all utilizations considered are no greater than 0.5, EDF-fm has 100% schedulability before accounting for overheads.
+Our experiments resulted in over one hundred graphs.
+Therefore, we present only a subset of our results here-other results can be found in an online appendix [4].
+A typical result for weighted schedulability is depicted in Figure 7, which shows weighted schedulability, with respect to WSS, for each algorithm under uniform medium utilizations and uniform moderate periods.
+Because all utilizations considered are no greater than 0.5, EDF-fm has 100% schedulability before accounting for overheads.
 EDF-os and EDF-fm have similar overheads, so they are nearly indistinguishable from a schedulability perspective, but both have higher schedulability than EDF-WM or C-FL.

+Fig. 7 Weighted schedulability using uniform medium utilizations and uniform moderate periods.

-Fig. 8 has the same axes as Fig. 7, but depicts a uniform heavy utilization distribution rather than a uniform medium distribution.
-Because the utilization constraint for EDF-fm is no longer guaranteed to be satisfied.
-EDF-fm schedules very few task systems in this case.
+We now show several additional graphs to illustrate the effects of different choices of parameter distributions.
+Figure 8 has the same axes as Figure 7, but depicts a uniform heavy utilization distribution rather than a uniform medium distribution.
+Because the utilization constraint for EDF-fm is no longer guaranteed to be satisfied, EDF-fm schedules very few task systems in this case.
 However, EDF-os continues to exhibit the best weighted schedulability of any considered algorithm.
-Overall, EDF-OS usually provided the best weighted schedulability of any algorithm, although EDF-fm and EDF-WM sometimes provided small advantages for task systems with light utilizations.
+Overall, EDF-os usually provided the best weighted schedulability of any algorithm, although EDF-fm and EDF-WM sometimes provided small advantages for task systems with light utilizations.